-1. You MUST be regularly admitted to MSU in order to participate in the Spartan Marching Band.
-Admission to Lifelong Education is not an option for participation in the Spartan Marching Band.
+1. Do I have to be admitted to MSU in order to participate in the Spartan Marching Band?
+Yes.
+Note: Admission to Lifelong Education is not an option for participation in the Spartan Marching Band.

 2. Is the SMB a class?
 Yes, members of the SMB must sign up for MUS 114 and pay for one credit.
 This is not optional.

 3. What do I prepare?
 What should I play?
 A 2 to 4 minute piece exhibiting contrasting styles.
 These styles should show off what you do best.
 You have a few minutes to “WOW” the adjudicator.
 Preparing jazz or classical styles is fine.
 Solo and Ensemble pieces work very well.
 Remember that this is an audition, not a recital, so you will not play through ALL of the prepared selections.
 The adjudicator will probably cut you off, or ask you to skip around a bit.
 Selections do NOT need to be accompanied.